 Your background is an important part of the composition.
-If you are in the studio you have complete control, whether it is pure white or color backdrop, or even a virtual set.
+If you are in the studio, you have complete control, whether it is pure white or color backdrop, or even a virtual set.

 Recording interviews or vlogging outdoors is a different matter.

-Rookie mistakes include trees and telegraph poles seemingly growing out of the top of your subject’s head.
+Newbie mistakes include trees and telegraph poles seemingly growing out of the top of your subject’s head.
 Other distractions may include people pulling faces and waving (or worse) behind your subject.
 Alternatively, it could be that you are shooting at a client’s premises, which are untidy.

 The solution would be to move to a better spot, perhaps just a few yards away.
 But you could zoom in to effectively crop the unsightly background in the shot.
 You can also open up your aperture to reduce the depth of field and blur out the background.
 You can see the effect below.

 Video composition tips

 If you’re recording a piece to camera, or talking head video, and are still worried about your video shot composition, just pick central framing.
 Place your eyes, or face, a third of the way down from the top of the frame.
 This type of composition works, especially if you’re speaking directly to your viewer.

 Center framed composition makes it easy for your viewer to understand what to concentrate on in the shot.
 The subject’s right there in the middle.
 You are effectively saying to the viewer, “Hey, look at me”.